Lu Over the Wall: Plot

 One day, Kai explores Merfolk Island (人魚島, Ningyojima) and meets Lu (ルー, Rū), the ningyo girl.
 The music beat allows her fish fin to transform into a pair of human legs.
 The two strike up a friendship, and Kai takes Lu around the town for a tour.
 Kai learns that Lu cannot touch sunlight or she will burst into flames.
 He also learned that Lu has a papa and her mother was killed by a ship.
 Kai introduces Lu to Yuho and Kuino.
 When Kai accidentally reveals the secret of the merfolk to the townspeople, Lu's love and power of music makes them dance around town.
 Despite Kai's selfishness, videos of Lu go viral and she becomes a celebrity.
 Inspired by her popularity, Yūho's grandfather reopens an old merfolk-themed amusement park on an island near the town.
 Kai becomes disinterested in the band and begins to ignore Lu.
 SEIRÈN plays the park's opening, but after Lu arrives and steals the show, Yūho becomes upset and runs away.

 Meanwhile, anti-merfolk feelings have been rising in the town, and when Yūho cannot be found by her father, he puts the blame on Lu and captures her.
 As he threatens her with sunlight, Lu's father comes to save her, which triggers a curse that begins to flood the town.
 Kai and Yūho help Lu and her father escape, who in turn rally other merfolk to help the town escape the rising waters.
 In the process of helping, the merfolk destroy the natural cliff which shades the bay from the sun, exposing themselves as the dawn breaks.
 As the threat of the curse disperses, the townspeople gather themselves and use many umbrellas to save all sea creatures from the sun.

 Kai apologizes to Lu and everyone dances happily until all sea creatures return to the ocean.
+Before parting, Kai and Lu declare their love for each other.
 Kai starts a new life in town.
+However, it is understood that Kai and Lu will see each other again in the future.